 This report sets out WBA’s thinking regarding the social transformation within the wider WBA approach to benchmarking the keystone companies, and an initial proposal for how such a social assessment will be carried out.

-We will continue engaging with stakeholders, through targeted engagement and communications with key organisations and representatives.
-Initial plans for in-person consultations have been postponed.
+Over the coming months we will continue engaging with stakeholders, through targeted engagement and communications with key organisations and representatives.

-For more information on the social transformation or to provide feedback, please contact us at email@example.com.
+If you are interested in participating in the workshops, or would like to provide written feedback, please contact us at email@example.com.